Why I'm Obsessed with Uptime: The Real Cost of Downtime

 You don't just lose a transaction.
 You lose the customer.

-• Kubernetes platform engineering for container orchestration
+- Kubernetes platform engineering for container orchestration

-• GitOps workflows for declarative deployments
+- GitOps workflows for declarative deployments

-• Real-time observability with Prometheus, Grafana, and OpenTelemetry
+- Real-time observability with Prometheus, Grafana, and OpenTelemetry

-• Automated rollbacks and self-healing mechanisms
+- Automated rollbacks and self-healing setups

 What I'm Working On

-Multi-Cloud I'm learning vendor-agnostic approaches across AWS, Azure, and GCP using CNCF standards and open-source tools.
+Multi-Cloud - I'm learning vendor-agnostic approaches across AWS, Azure, and GCP using CNCF standards and open-source tools.
 When something fails in one place, you need alternatives ready.

 Why This Matters

+Downtime is a technical problem, a business problem, and a trust problem all at once.
 And as a DevOps engineer, it's my job to solve it.